Why is Physician Engagement Important? Engagement Strategies

 Only Providing Financial Incentives

-Physicians are happy to receive financial compensation, but if it’s the linchpin of your incentive system, it won’t be sufficient in the long-run.
+Physicians are happy to receive financial compensation, but if it’s the linchpin of your incentive system, it won’t be sufficient in the long run.

 Assigning Key Leadership Positions

 Placing untrained physicians in leadership is asking for trouble.
-Making sure they are prepared for the responsibility by implementing effective onboarding and training programs will go a long way for the success of the organization and physician.
+Making sure they are prepared for the responsibility by implementing effective onboarding and training programs will go a long way toward the success of the organization and physician.

 Distributing Best Practices